 Mike Trevisan was appointed dean of the Washington State University College of Education effective April 3, 2013.
 He was reappointed for another 5-year term June 1, 2018.

-Trevisan, M. S., & Carey, J. C. (under contract).
+Trevisan, M. S., & Carey, J. C. (2020).
 Program evaluation in school counseling: Improving comprehensive and developmental programs.
 Routledge/Taylor & Francis Group, LLC: New York, NY.

 Trevisan, M.S., & Carey, J.C.
 (2020).
 Evaluating intercultural programs and interventions.
 In A. Portera, R. Moodley, & M. Milani (Eds.), Intercultural mediation counselling and psychotherapy in Europe (188-210).
 Cambridge Scholars, UK.

 Lee, S. M., & Trevisan, M. S. (2019).
 Evaluation in support of school counseling in Korea: A proposal.
 KEDI Journal of Educational Policy, 16(1), 63-80.

 Fulbright Specialist Grant Award, Building Evaluation Capacity in School Counseling.
 Host Institution: Korea University.
 FSP-P001392.
 2018